What can we provide?

 The teams on our link page have websites which, when kept up to date, will usually list the locations of their dance outs.

 Hull, Beverley, Driffield and Malton all have short Folk Festivals where there are usually several teams dancing in the street areas.
 The 2017 Kingston Upon Hull Day of Traditional Dance saw 21 Morris teams preforming in the City Centre and at the Marina.
-On 23rd September there will be 27 teams dancing in conjunction with the Morris Federation A.G.M.
+This was held in conjunction with the Hull Folk and Maritime festival On 23rd September 2017 there were 27 teams dancing in conjunction with the Morris Federation A.G.M.
+In 2018 there were 2o teams and in July 2019 we are hoping for even more.

 Lincoln, Doncaster and York all hold major days of dance with many teams dancing out.
 The local tourist information will provide details.